moderntribe/square-one/docs/theme/components/search.md

 ```

-And the Base controller using the Search component
+And the Base controller using the Search component.

 ```php
 class Base extends Twig_Template {